 Who is responsible for providing information on the processing of personal data?

 When an OP Financial Group company acts as a controller, it is responsible for providing appropriate information on the processing of personal data to its customers and other data subjects.

 How will OP Financial Group ensure that its subcontractors operate appropriately?

-When an OP Financial Group company uses suppliers in the processing of personal data, it may use only such suppliers which have adequate safeguards in place to protect personal data.
-OP Financial Group selects all subcontractors with particular care in order to ensure an appropriate level of data protection and information security in all of its operations.
-If necessary, OP Financial Group may also audit the processors of personal data used in order to ensure that their operation complies with requirements.
+When an OP Financial Group company uses suppliers in the processing of personal data, it may use only such suppliers that have adequate safeguards in place to protect personal data.
+OP Financial Group selects all subcontractors with particular care to ensure an appropriate level of data protection and information security in all its operations.
+If necessary, OP Financial Group may also audit the processors of personal data used to ensure that their operation complies with requirements.

 OP Financial Group makes an agreement with subcontractors used regarding the processing of personal data in which the contracting party is required to operate in accordance with the General Data Protection Regulation.

 How will OP Financial Group ensure the security of personal data?

 We protect personal data with appropriate technical and organisational safeguards.
 Such methods include proactive and reactive risk management and the use of firewalls, encryption techniques, secure data centres, and access management and safety systems.

 We also use security planning, grant and supervise user rights in a controlled manner, ensure the competences of personnel who process personal data, and choose our subcontractors carefully.
 We are continuously updating our in-house practices and guidelines.